-The city of Chachapoyas or the Country of the Clouds as some call it is considered an undiscovered paradise.
+The city of Chachapoyas or the Kingdom of the Clouds as some call it is considered an undiscovered paradise.
 It is located in the Amazonas region, and Peru visitors have the chance to admire the beautiful nature, different microclimate, colonial city or ancient ruins of Cuelapa, located between the Andes and the jungle.
 Chachapoyas Peru is a city at an altitude of 2,235 m above sea level and it is a home for more than 20 thousand people.
 The city was founded by the Spanish conquistador, but its history goes back way beyond.
 Chachapoya is a pre-Columbian Indian culture, one of the most developed civilizations of the ancient Amazon, which existed approximately between 800 and 1500 AD. n. e., although, perhaps its history goes back much deeper.
 Representatives of ancient culture lived on a mountain plateau - and called themselves "Warriors of the Clouds".
 The culture is one of the reasons history lovers often travel to Peru.
 The warriors left behind a mysterious legacy that humanity is trying in vain to unravel.
 Just imagine seeing the remains of this culture with your own eyes during a tour to Chachapoyas!

 Today, the legacy left to us by a mysterious folk consists of a number of archaeological finds, the largest of which is the ancient capital of the culture of Chachapoya, the fortified city of Kuelap.
 Kuelap is older and much larger in the area (about 6 hectares) than the famous city of Inca, however, in the world, it is not so widely known by visitors of Peru.
 The main reason is that it is very difficult to get there.
 Despite the fact that the citadel was discovered long ago, scientists got the opportunity to study it only recently at the end of XIX century.
 The researchers found the ruins, almost entirely covered with stone debris - only the roofs and tops of the walls stuck to the surface about 1.5 m high.
 To free the city from stone captivity, tons of rocks and cut trees needed to be removed and the big cleaning took more as much as several decades.
 Only by the end of 2007, the first houses and streets of the ancient settlement were opened to a group of archaeologists, engaged in the restoration and preservation of the heritage of Chachapoya under the leadership of Alfredo Narvaez.
 Built in the IX century, the city consists of 420 buildings, economic and defensive structures.